fleetdm/fleet/tools/pkgrepos/README.md

  ```

 7. Create a git commit commit with the updated package repos.
-The repo building scripts can be flaky, and occasionaly it's useful to use a `--reset HARD` flag with git to retry building the release.
+The repo building scripts can be flaky, and occasionally it's useful to use a `--reset HARD` flag with git to retry building the release.

 8. Push the release to gcloud.
 Pushing will override the contents of the gcs bucket and the release will be immediately available.